-In June, DfE and DHSC announced further support for children and teachers on mental health and wellbeing in response to coronavirus.
+In June 2020, DfE and DHSC announced further support for children and teachers on mental health and wellbeing in response to coronavirus.
 This included training for teachers, £750k to three organisations extending support and advice to schools on tackling bullying, and grants to the Education Support Partnership and Timewise to support teachers' mental health and flexible working.
-They have also hosted two webinars highlighting the emerging and potential mental health and wellbeing needs of CYP in light of COVID-19; in July and published a RSHE mental wellbeing teacher training module.
+They have also hosted two webinars highlighting the emerging and potential mental health and wellbeing needs of CYP in light of COVID-19; in July 2020 and published a RSHE mental wellbeing teacher training module.

-Supporting student's mental health and wellbeing when they to return to schools in September
+Supporting student's mental health and wellbeing when they to return to schools

-The return to school in September is part of supporting the mental health and wellbeing of pupils as attendance enables social interaction with peers, carers and teachers.
+The return to school = is part of supporting the mental health and wellbeing of pupils as attendance enables social interaction with peers, carers and teachers.
 We expect that schools will want to focus on pastoral support and activities to re-engage and re-establish relationships with pupils alongside starting academic work.

-Over the summer the Department for Education and Department of Health and Social Care supported by Public Health England and Health Education have launched Wellbeing for Education Return which seeks to better equip education settings to support children and young people's wellbeing, resilience and recovery in the context of Covid-19 and associated measures.
-This is a NEW support offer with two parts:
+Last year the Department for Education and Department of Health and Social Care supported by Public Health England and Health Education launched Wellbeing for Education Return which seeks to better equip education settings to support children and young people's wellbeing, resilience and recovery in the context of Covid-19 and associated measures.
+This is support offer has two parts:

-- a new, nationally developed training package which will provide guidance and resources for education staff on responding to the impact of Covid-19 on the wellbeing of their students and pupils. - funding for local authorities to appoint one or more local experts to work with local partners to adapt this training to your local context, deliver it to nominated staff in education settings, and provide ongoing advice and support until March 2021
+- a nationally developed training package which will provide guidance and resources for education staff on responding to the impact of Covid-19 on the wellbeing of their students and pupils. - funding for local authorities to appoint one or more local experts to work with local partners to adapt this training to your local context, deliver it to nominated staff in education settings, and provide ongoing advice and support until March 2021